 SIA: Tell us the story of your company.

 Grant Walter: The company's history goes back long before its recent formation.
 KoreLock was originally part of a larger software business that provided the technology and software to connect wireless locks.
 Upon the successful acquisition and spin-out, KoreLock was formed in 2022.
 Unlike a typical start-up, KoreLock comes to market with a proven product market fit, intellectual property, and over ten years of expertise in WIFI-direct wireless connectivity of locking mechanisms to access control platforms.
-And we are broadening our product to be dynamic enough to provide interoperability – which is a pretty foreign concept within the broader industry, especially the larger players.
+We are broadening our product to be dynamic enough to provide interoperability, which is a pretty foreign concept within the broader industry, especially with the larger players.

 SIA: Where is your business located?
 Tell us about your geographic footprint.